 Siu-Nim-Tao ‘the little idea’

-This is the first of the Wing Chun Kuen forms and is the most important of all forms, it is taught from the beginner level.
+This is the first of the Wing Chun Kuen forms and is the most important of all forms, it is considered to be like learning the alphabet to aid communication.
+It is taught from the beginner level.
 It is the beginning of the Wing Chun Kuen concepts, translates as ‘the little idea’ or ‘small concepts’, Siu-Nim-Tao consists of stance development, correct positioning of wrists and elbows, the form teaches the majority of the tools and techniques used in the Wing Chun Kuen system, it also helps the student to understand the correct elbow pressure while maintaining relaxed muscularity.

 Over a number of years the student will practise the Siu-Nim-Tao form using different energy, this will depend on their experience level.

 The second of the Wing Chun Kuen forms and is taught to Foundation & Intermediate level students, this form is known as the bridge-seeking form or searching bridge, it teaches the student many elements of combat, including: shifting, stepping, knee strikes, kicking techniques, elbow strikes, joint destruction, bridging techniques and develops hip power.

 To develop improved timing and coordination, A student should have a good understanding of the Siu-Nim-Tao tools as they will practise two different tools simultaneously in the Chum-Kiu form.

 The third of the Wing Chun Kuen forms, student’s that have reached the advanced level, will practise Biu-Tze, now they have developed control and a good understanding of Siu-Nim-Tao and Chum-Kiu.

 Often referred to as the ’emergency form’, The Biu-Tze form contains many ideas to recover your structure when in combat.
 The Biu Tze form also contains many dangerous tools and techniques.